-Canon recently launched two new DSLRs in the mid-range and upper entry-level segments.
+Canon launched two new DSLRs in the mid-range and upper entry-level segments back in 2017.
 The first is the mid-range EOS 77D, and the other is the Rebel T7i.
-We covered the EOS 77D previously.
 Today, we are going to learn more about the Rebel T7i.

 - Both these cameras are powered by a 24.2 megapixel APS-C CMOS sensor.

 - This sensor is capable of capturing fine JPEGs and RAW images of the size 6000 x 4000 pixels.